shadyville/Pythonian/README.md

 Test

 The pytest was done using Aaron Rodger's regular seasons stats from 2005-2009.
+Test has proven to be successful as it has accurately calculated the correct passer rating for each of the experminented seasons.

+The program is a success and can be used for thorough data analayis, incuding but not limited to; the max, min, highest rated QBs, QB comparison, etc..